-Much like the last time we checked in, this time we get to look at several, high-quality tournaments.
-After these past two weeks, there is a lot to be excited about in the tennis world.
+This week we get to look at several, high-quality tournaments.
+After these past two weeks, there is a lot to be excited about in tennis news around the world.

 If you weren’t able to keep up with everything going on, we’ve got your back.
 Below are the tournament news/results, top headlines, and spotlight story!